nickjanssen/angus/README.md

 Angus is just a simple scaffolding framework, where you build apps inside of the Angus repository.
 Every app is a directory inside the `src/` folder.
 Each app you make with Angus shares the same Gruntfile, but can define all the libraries they need on a per-app level.

-## Why Grunt?
-There's Gulp, and even Brunch out there!

-If you want the very latest, bleeding edge (and usually unstable) technology and you love Chrome Canary, this is probably not for you.
-Angus is made specifically to help you build and ship stable web apps ***today***.
-Grunt has stood the test of time and has a huge ecosystem of plugins available.

 ## Features

++ One Gruntfile for all your apps
 * Integrated connect server with pushState support
 * Auto refresh on save
-* Easily define (likely bower) libraries your app is using
+* Easily define libraries (likely bower) your app is using
 * Automatically includes javascript, html templates and scss/css, both app specific and library includes in your `index.html`
 * Easily make a deployment build using `grunt prod` (minified and concatenated)

+## Why Grunt?
+There's Gulp and Brunch out there!

+If you want the very latest, bleeding edge (and usually unstable) technology and you love Chrome Canary, this is probably not for you.
+Angus is made specifically to help you build and ship stable web apps **today**.
+Grunt has stood the test of time and has a huge amount of plugins available.

 # Quick start